dkandalov/live-plugin/README.md

  - try writing a language plugin
  - to have nice object tree pattern-matching API for Groovy (can be good for writing inspections/intentions to match/replace syntax tree).
  - more languages, e.g. Ruby, Kotlin or Java.
- - go meta!
-Rewrite this plugin as its own plugin.
-This is really how it was started (loads of fun with classloaders).
- The old meta-version was too broken to be released and two years later was replaced with this.

 ### If you want to contribute
 That's great!